 # 🤔 Frequently Asked Questions

-This FAQ section aims to compliment the explainer series of articles with concise answers to common questions we receive.
+This FAQ section aims to complement the explainer series of articles with concise answers to common questions we receive.

 What is Proof of Stake?